efortanely/gravitational-pool/task_list.md

-- more dramatic gravity (stronger closer in and weaker further away)
 - cue trajectory should curve around balls
   - hitting cue ball with multiple angles and (x, y) positions
   - add spin hits to balls